 Adding a meal replacement shake to your daily routine has plenty of proven scientific benefits for your health.
 Not only is it something that contains all the nutrition you need to look and feel your best and help to keep you full, but you’ll also find that your glucose and energy levels will stay stable throughout the day.

-As an added bonus, you’ll likely find an increase in your energy because your body is finally getting all of those nutrients that it’s been deficient in for so long.
+As an added bonus, with meal replacement shake, you’ll likely find an increase in your energy because your body is finally getting all of those nutrients that it’s been deficient in for so long.

 A meal replacement shake is quick to make, enjoyable to drink, and incredibly portable.